Why Paper Note-Taking is Still Better for School Than iPad Notes

 No Steep Learning Curve

 Writing on a computer tablet has a learning curve.
 In the case of an iPad, the Apple Pencil is heavier than analog writing tools, such as ballpoint pens and gel pens.
 The Apple Pencil can be slippery to hold.
 Its tip doesn’t have enough friction on the iPad screen.
-So writing can be difficult and easily tire your hand.
+So writing can be difficult and quickly tire your hand.

 Meanwhile, there’s no steep learning curve when using pen and paper.
 Most if not all people learned how to write with these tools when they were young.
 You can also choose any writing tool you want so that you can find the one that feels balanced in your hand.
 This helps you prevent muscle strain on your hand.